LexiPugh/practice-problems/README.md

 28. Day 59 - January 28th 2024: [Company Wide Increase from Analyst Builder](https://github.com/LexiPugh/practice-problems/blob/main/practice_problems/january2024/day59.md)
     - Languages Used: SQL
     - Question Difficulty: Medium
-    - Concepts Covered: Used a CASE statement to engineer a new feature that determines the new salary for each employee depending on the pay level they were on
+    - Concepts Covered: Used a CASE statement to engineer a new feature that determined the new salary for each employee depending on the pay level they were on
 29. Day 60 - January 29th 2024: [LinkedIn Famous from Analyst Builder](https://github.com/LexiPugh/practice-problems/blob/main/practice_problems/january2024/day60.md)
     - Languages Used: SQL
     - Question Difficulty: Medium